14.3 Withdrawal Management/Detoxification

 Benzodiazepine Withdrawal

-Treatment After Withdrawal Treatment
+Treatment of Benzodiazepine Withdrawal

 Withdrawal management is highly effective in preventing immediate and serious medical consequences associated with discontinuing substance use, but by itself, it is not an effective treatment for any substance use disorder.
 It is considered stabilization, meaning the client is assisted through a period of acute detoxification and withdrawal to be medically stable and substance-free.
 Stabilization often prepares the individual for treatment.
 It is considered a first step toward recovery, similar to the acute management of a diabetic coma as a first step toward managing the underlying illness of diabetes.
 Similarly, acute stabilization and withdrawal management are most effective when followed by evidence-based treatments and recovery services.[27]